mbove221/AVR128-PWM-TIMER/README.md

-This repository houses AVR assembly code responsible for pulse width modulation utilizing interrupts and an internal timer.
+This repository houses AVR assembly code responsible for pulse width modulation utilizing software incrementing, later leveraging an internal timer counter.

+This is an interrupt-driven system.